tuw-robotics/tuw_object_estimation/tuw_object_tracking/README.md

 tuw_object_tracking
 ===

 Particle filter based algorithm to track objects in 3D coordinates from a mobile robot.
 Currently, this package is solely used to track people using detection algorithms from [tuw_people_detection](https://github.com/tuw-robotics/tuw_people_detection).
+A detailed description of the underlying algorithms can be found in the authors master thesis [1].
 Nevertheless, it can in principle be used to track any object given appropriate detections and motion models.

 ## Heat Map Motion Prediction